Xahidian/Mini-Project-1/README.md

 ## Contact
 If you have any questions or would like to discuss the project further, feel free to reach out to me.
-Thank you for visiting my Assignment!
+Thank you for visiting my Project!